Mangal Lakshmi: Development

 The series is an official adaptation of the Kannada-language TV series Bhagyalakshmi.
-It follows the life and struggle to an elder sister who wants a perfect husband for her younger sister.
+It follows the life and struggle of an elder sister (Mangal) who wants a perfect husband for her younger sister (Lakshmi).
 In October 2024, the show aired its much awaited Adit and Saumya affair expose drama on the occasion of Karwa Chauth.

-Since December 2024, Mangal Lakshmi is airing one hour episodes, with first 30 minutes focusing on Mangal's story while the rest on Lakshmi's story.
-Lakshmi's story was titled as "Mangal Lakshmi – Lakshmi Ka Safar".
+In December 2024, Mangal Lakshmi began airing one hour episodes, with the first 30 minutes focusing on Mangal's story and the remaining 30 minutes on Lakshmi's story, which was separately titled as Mangal Lakshmi – Lakshmi Ka Safar.
+Lakshmi Ka Safar ended on 6 March 2026; consequently, Lakshmi's character was phased out as well.

 Casting

 Deepika Singh was cast as Mangal, and Naman Shaw as Adit, marking their return to television after a four-year absence.
 Sanika Amit was cast as Lakshmi and Shubham Dipta was cast as a singer, Kartik.
 Later, Jia Mustafa was cast as Saumya and Rutuja Sawant as Jiya.
 Sawant was later replaced by Priyanka Purohit.
 Kapil Nirmal was cast as Kapil Bhatnagar.